-Student must attend a part of two periods and have an excused absence on the day of the activity in order to participate or attend that activity.
-Students attending funerals will be handled on an individual basis.
-Students attending a court ordered appointment will be handled on and individual basis.
+Students must attend at least 1⁄2 a day in order to participate or attend that activity.
+Students attending funerals, attending a court-ordered appointment or with medical excuses will be handled on an individual basis.
 Eligibility for an activity held on a Saturday will be determined on a case-by-case basis.
-Students who have unexcused absence from school will not be eligible to participate or attend such activity until they have attended one full day of classes.
 Students under any type of disciplinary suspension will not be eligible to attend or participate in such activities until the period of suspension is over.